BradyFU/Woodpecker/README.md

 <p align="center">
     <img src="./assets/framework.png" width="96%" height="96%">
 </p>

+> Hallucination is a big shadow hanging over the rapidly evolving Multimodal Large Language Models (MLLMs), referring to the phenomenon that the generated text is inconsistent with the image content.
+In order to mitigate hallucinations, existing studies mainly resort to an instruction-tuning manner that requires retraining the models with specific data.
+In this paper, we pave a different way, introducing a training-free method named Woodpecker.
+Like a woodpecker heals trees, it picks out and corrects hallucinations from the generated text.
+Concretely, Woodpecker consists of five stages: key concept extraction, question formulation, visual knowledge validation, visual claim generation, and hallucination correction.
+Implemented in a post-remedy manner, Woodpecker can easily serve different MLLMs, while being interpretable by accessing intermediate outputs of the five stages.
+We evaluate Woodpecker both quantitatively and qualitatively and show the huge potential of this new paradigm.
+On the POPE benchmark, our method obtains a 30.66%/24.33% improvement in accuracy over the baseline MiniGPT-4/mPLUG-Owl.

 This is the first work to correct hallucination in multimodal large language models.
 If you have any question, please feel free to email bradyfu24@gmail.com or add weChat ID xjtupanda.